Immigration Glossary

 Immigration Attorney

-• Attorneys who practice immigration laws, often U.S. immigration laws.
-Attorneys at Z&A are experienced immigration attorneys.
-For more information about Z&A’s attorneys, please click http://www.hooyou.com/zbg_team/index.html.
+In the United States, immigration attorneys are attorneys who practice immigration law.
+Attorneys at Zhang &Associates, LLP are experienced immigration attorneys.
+For more information about Z&A’s attorneys, please see Z&A Attorneys.

 Immigration Judge

-• An attorney appointed by the Attorney General to act as an administrative judge within the Executive Office for Immigration Review.
+An immigration judge is an attorney appointed by the Attorney General to act as an administrative judge within the Executive Office for Immigration Review.
 They are qualified to conduct specified classes of proceedings, including removal proceedings.
-For more information about immigration judge, click http://www.hooyou.com/asylum/faq.html.
+For more information about immigration judge, seeAsylum and Withholding of Removal.

 Immigration Marriage Fraud Amendments of 1986

-• Public Law 99-639 (Act of 11/10/86), which was passed in order to deter immigration-related marriage fraud.
+Public Laws 99-639 (Act of 11/10/86), known as the Immigration Marriage Fraud Amendments of 1986, were passed in order to deter immigration-related marriage fraud.
 Its major provision stipulates that aliens deriving their immigrant status based on a marriage of less than two years are conditional immigrants.
-To remove their conditional status the immigrants must apply at an U.S. Citizenship and Immigration Services office during the 90-day period before their second-year anniversary of receiving conditional status.
+To remove their conditional status, the immigrants must apply at a U.S. Citizenship and Immigration Services office during the 90-day period before their second-year anniversary of receiving conditional status.
 If the aliens cannot show that the marriage through which the status was obtained was and is a valid one, their conditional immigrant status may be terminated and they may become deportable.

 Immigration Reform and Control Act (IRCA) of 1986

-• Public Law 99-603 (Act of 11/6/86), which was passed in order to control and deter illegal immigration to the United States.
+Public Law 99-603 (Act of 11/6/86), or the Immigration Reform and Control Act of 1986, was passed in order to control and deter illegal immigration to the United States.
 Its major provisions stipulate legalization of undocumented aliens who had been continuously unlawfully present since 1982, legalization of certain agricultural workers, sanctions for employers who knowingly hire undocumented workers, and increased enforcement at U.S. borders.

 Inadmissible

-• An alien seeking admission at a port of entry who does not meet the criteria in the INA for admission.
+An alien is considered inadmissible at a port of entry if he or she does not meet the criteria in the Immigration and Nationality Act for admission.
 The alien may be placed in removal proceedings or, under certain circumstances, allowed to withdraw his or her application for admission.

 INS

-• INS stands for Immigration and Naturalization Service, now known as U.S. Citizenship and Immigration Services (USCIS).
-For more information about USCIS, please click http://www.uscis.gov.
+INS stands for Immigration and Naturalization Service.
+INS no longer exists and has been replaced by U.S. Citizenship and Immigration Services (USCIS).
+For more information about USCIS, please click USCIS.

 Inspection

-• When an alien arrives a port of entry, he/she must go through the inspection process.
-An inspector will question the alien and examine his/her papers.
+When an alien arrives at a port of entry, he or she must go through the inspection process.
+An inspector will question the alien and examine his or her documentation.
 In order to enter the U.S. legally, an alien must be inspected and either admitted or paroled.
-For more information about admission in nonimmigrant status, please click http://www.hooyou.com/nonimmigration/index.html.
-For details of admission in immigrant status, please click http://www.hooyou.com/nonimmigration/index.html.
+For more information about admission in nonimmigrant status, please click Non-immigrant Visa.
+For details of admission in immigrant status, please click Immigrant Petition.

 Interested Government Agency Request (IGA)

-• Certain classes of J-1 "Exchange Visitor" require that the alien return to his/her home country or country of last permanent residency for a period of two (2) years after completion of the J-1 status.
+Certain classes of J-1 "Exchange Visitor" require that the alien return to his/her home country or country of last permanent residency for a period of two (2) years after completion of the J-1 status.
 An interested government agency (IGA) may request that the U.S. State Department waive the Foreign Residency Requirement.
 Both the U.S. State Department and the USCIS must agree to grant the waiver.
-For information about how to obtain an IGA waiver, please click http://www.hooyou.com/j-1/j1_iga_list.html.
+For information about how to obtain an IGA waiver, please click Agencies that can serve as IGAs.

-• An alien, employed for at least one continuous year out of the last three by an international firm or corporation, who seeks to enter the United States temporarily in order to continue to work for the same employer, or a subsidiary or affiliate, in a capacity that is primarily managerial, executive, or involves specialized knowledge, and the alien’s spouse and minor unmarried children.
+Intracompany Transferees can apply for L-1 classification.
+Intracompany transferees must have been employed for at least one continuous year out of the last three by an international firm or corporation, and seek to enter the United States temporarily in order to continue to work for the same employer, or a subsidiary or affiliate, in a capacity that is primarily managerial, executive, or involves specialized knowledge.
+An L-1 alien’s accompanying spouse and minor unmarried children may apply for L-2 classification which allows them to work in the United States.
+For further information, please see L-1 and L-2 visas.

 If you can not find what you are looking for, please kindly click here for the search engine and search the articles on www.hooyou.com.